GuillBernard/Communes/README.md

 iOS academic project about referencing the French cities

-### functionalities
+### Functionalities

 	This application is using the iOS MapKit, the TableView, the LocationManager and the URLConnection.

 ### iPad and iPhone

 	It's an iOS application optimized for iPhone or iPad.

 ### License